-You can use a solution of one part chlorine bleach and nine parts water.
+You can use a solution of one-part chlorine bleach and nine parts water.
 Or you can disinfect your cutting tools with a rubbing alcohol.
 Soak in the mixture for at least 20 minutes, unless it's drinking alcohol (Gin or vodka), soak it in that solution for an entire day.
 Then, rinse the tools with clean water.
-Finish the bottle while waiting all day.
+(Some would recommend another bottle to drink while waiting all day).